 Phase 1: Online Engagement

-An online platform was created for exchange and learning among participants, supporting participants to come better prepared to the workshop: the network had started forming and collaborating, and the group had basic common references for some key terms and concepts.
+An online platform was created for exchange and learning among participants, supporting participants to come better prepared for the workshop: the network had started forming and collaborating, and the group had basic common references for some key terms and concepts.

 Participants were encouraged to start getting to know each other and the programme team in order to foster a positive learning environment and create linkages among the group before meeting in person.
 They were presented with content and were also challenged to contribute to this content and its understanding by sharing their own experience and exchanging ideas with each other.
 The participant-friendly methodology kept participants motivated and engaged and connected the content to their own life and experience.